johnjudeh/rendezvous-node/readme.md

 1. **SESSION_SECRET** - must be set to any secret string used for express session
 1. **RV_DB_URL** - a mongoDB url must be used here.
 The recommended value for this is `mongodb://localhost/rendez_vous`
-1. **MAPS_KEY** - a free Google Javascript API key must be generated on the [Google API Console](https://console.developers.google.com/apis/).
+1. **MAPS_KEY** - a free Google Maps Javascript API key must be generated on the [Google API Console](https://console.developers.google.com/apis/).
 Make sure to read the terms and conditions on how the key is allowed to be used if you plan to develop further

 ### Running

-To run the application, type in `gulp` in the terminal.
+To run the application, make sure you are in the application's root directory and type `gulp` into the terminal.
 This will build the application into the build folder and start the server on localhost:8080.

 ## Built With